 Vienna Tours to Salzburg.
 Just as enjoyable as the small group tour is this private trip by limousine or minivan to Salzburg.
 In this case, you can choose your own private company and your own pace.
 For a family day out that is the most flexible comfortable option.
 On top you will visit two UNESCO World Heritage sites: the baroque abbey of Melk on your way to Salzburg, and world famous Hallstatt lakeside village on your way back to Vienna.
 If any of your group members love the ‘Sound of Music’ your driver will cover some of the best film locations on your way to Salzburg.

 The suggested trip itinerary is very similar to the small group tour.
 Hence, the Austrian lake district with its amazing photo (and toe dipping!) opportunities will equally cross your path, as will Mozart’s birth house and Mirabell castle.
 This photo was taken from the village museum in St. Gilgen.
 Access the full itinerary and further details.

 Vienna Tours to Salzburg.
-Though this tour doesn’t tick all my boxes I still include it because it is hugely popular and very good value for money.
-The tour includes sites of The Sound Of Music in the city, like Mirabell Palace and the Horse Well.
-You’ll have to mount the bus at the Vienna State Opera and by lunchtime you’ll be in Salzburg.
-The accompanying tour guide will show you the great sights, from Getreidegasse and Mozart’s birthplace to the Cathedral (Salburger Dom) and the Festival Theatre.
-Small caveat: You will only pass magnificent Fortress Hohensalzburg on your way back.
-Find out more.
+Though this tour doesn’t tick all my boxes I still include it because it is hugely popular and amazing value for money.
+Like the other tours, it includes all the key sites and landmarks, including some of the ‘Sound Of Music’ in the city, like Mirabell Palace and the Horse Well.
+To start your journey, mount the bus at the Vienna State Opera and by lunchtime you’ll be in Salzburg.
+During the whole trip a licensed tour guide will accompany you, and show you the great sights, from Getreidegasse and Mozart’s birthplace to the Cathedral (Salburger Dom) and the Festival Theatre.